masscollabs/cmf/README.md

+# cmf

+convergents maintainers framework is a framework that handles Git workflow between different forges and their infrastructures.

+# License

 convergents maintainers framework

-Copyright (C) 2017-2023 Masscollabs Services
+Copyright (C) 2017-2024 Masscollabs Services

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free